Car Sickness in Dogs: Helping Your Pup Travel With Ease

 Keep the Windows Down

-Some fresh air circulated throughout the car can help your dog feel better and less stuffy.
-Open the windows on both sides to let the air flow through.
+Some fresh air circulated throughout the ride can help keep the car cool and make your dog feel better and less stuffy.
+Open the windows on both sides to let the air flow through and prevent motion sickness.
 But make sure that your dog is restrained.
 You don't want them to stick their head out of the window or jump out of the car.
 Sticking their head out of the window might injure their eyes, face, or throat.

 Make Frequent Stops